 U.S. National Earthquake Information Center

 - Current Seismicity.
-A map and list of earthquakes around the world in the past seven days.
+A map and list of earthquakes around the world in the past month.
 Quakes are posted as soon as reliable information becomes available.
 Small quakes (< Magnitude 2.5) may not be listed.

 - Older Earthquakes.
 Search the earthquake archives of the National Earthquake Information Center.
 Worldwide coverage.
-To find all Maine epicenters, try a "Rectangular Area Search" between Latitude 47.5 and 43 (North), and between Longitude -71.1 and -66.8 (with negative longitudes being West).
+To find all Maine epicenters, open "Advanced Options" and specify the Geographic Region between Latitude 47.5 and 43 (North), and between Longitude -71.1 and -66.8 (with negative longitudes being West).
 This will get a rectangular area including all of Maine, and parts of Quebec, New Brunswick, and the Gulf of Maine.
-Note: So far, there is no one unified catalog that lists all recorded earthquakes, so you may want to check catalogs from different seismic networks.

 New England Seismic Network

 - List of Recent New England Earthquakes.
 Information on New England earthquakes since 2007 as determined by Weston Observatory from their local seismic network.